demarque/chart-candy/README.md

 Chart Candy [![Build Status](https://secure.travis-ci.org/demarque/chart-candy.png?branch=master)](http://travis-ci.org/demarque/chart-candy)
 ===============

-Form Candy use D3.js library to quickly render AJAX charts in your Rails project.
+Chart Candy use D3.js library to quickly render AJAX charts in your Rails project.
 In a minimum amount of code, you should have a functional chart, styled and good to go.

 Install